CommunityOfCoders/Inheritance-2023/sample_readme.md

 List down all the fully implemented features in your project

+- [x] Chat System
+- [x] Listing Property
+- [x] Filter
-- [x] Fully Implemented Feature 1
+- [x] Maps to locate property
-- [x] Fully Implemented Feature 2
+- [x]

 List down all the partially implemented features in your project

+- [ ] Reminderd
-- [ ] Partially Implemented Feature 1
+- [ ] Review Updation
-- [ ] Partially Implemented Feature 2
+- [ ]

 ## 🔮Future Scope

 List down all the future plans for the project here

-- Future Feature 1
-- Future Feature 2
+- Booking visits for the property
+- Generating a secrative number of the landlord for direct contact without disclosing thir personal details
+- Enabliing payment methods to pay rents etc through our website
+- Creating a personal directory for each property that would contain documents like agreement etc. as well as contact numbers of services like mechanic,repair,electrician

 ## 💸Applications